You do not need to tell the council if you want to place an 'A' board or shop front display on the street. This excludes pavement cafes.

 It is advised that Public Liability Insurance cover for £5million is held by the owner.
-It is deemed that any accident or claim will be covered by the owner’s insurance and liability will not attach to the council.
+Any accident or claim will be covered by the owner’s insurance and liability will not attach to the council.

 Limits to the amount of pavement you can use

-'A' boards and shop front displays need to be proportional and not obstruct the pavement in any way which prevents safe passage.
+'A' boards and shop front displays need to be in proportion to the size of the premises.
+They should not block the pavement in any way that prevents safe passage.

 You should check if planning permission is required in each circumstance.

 'A' boards or shop front displays on private property

 The above criteria would not normally apply, as it is not classed as a public street.
 However, other restrictions may apply.
 You should check if planning permission is required.